natefinch/gorram/README.md

 ## How it works

-The first time you run Gorram with a specific function name, Gorram analyzes the package function and generates code that is compiled into a go binary.
+The first time you run Gorram with a specific function name, Gorram analyzes the package function and generates a file for use with `go run`.
 Gorram intelligently converts stdin or cli arguments into string, []byte, io.Reader, or bytes.Buffer arguments for the function.
 Output is converted similarly to stdout.

-## Future

-Support packages other than stdlib.
+The code is cached in a local directory so that later runs don't incur the generation overhead.